blinkinput/blinkinput-android/README.md

 2. Clear the `src` and `res` folders.
 3. Unzip the `LibRecognizer.aar` file.
 You can rename it to zip and then unzip it or use any tool.
 4. Copy the `classes.jar` to `libs` folder of your Eclipse library project.
 If `libs` folder does not exist, create it.
-5. Copy `android-support-v4.jar` to `libs` folder of your Eclipse library project.
-You can find `android-support-v4.jar` in `/path/to/your/android/SDK/extras/android/support/v4/android-support-v4.jar`.
-6. Copy the contents of `jni` folder to `libs` folder of your Eclipse library project.
+5. Copy the contents of `jni` folder to `libs` folder of your Eclipse library project.
-7. Replace the `res` folder on library project with the `res` folder of the `LibRecognizer.aar` file.
+6. Replace the `res` folder on library project with the `res` folder of the `LibRecognizer.aar` file.

 You’ve already created the project that contains almost everything you need.
 Now let’s see how to configure your project to reference this library project.